 Our business and future success depends on our ability to successfully develop, obtain regulatory approval for, and successfully commercialize our most advanced product candidates, UCART123, UCART22 and UCARTCS1, as well as the ability of our strategic licensees to advance the product candidates that they are developing pursuant to licenses from us.
-Each of these UCART product candidates is in an early stage of development, and preliminary results to date may not predict results for our, or our strategic licensees', ongoing or planned clinical studies.
 Because our lead product candidates, and UCART product candidates of our strategic licensees, are among the first allogeneic products to be clinically evaluated, the failure of any such product candidate, or the failure of other allogeneic T cell therapies, may impede our ability to develop our product candidates, and significantly influence physicians' and regulators' opinions in regards to the viability of our entire pipeline of allogeneic T cell therapies.
-If significant events, such as significant GvHD or chromosomal abnormality events, are observed with the administration of our product candidates, or if any of the product candidates is viewed as less safe or effective than autologous therapies, our ability to develop other allogeneic therapies may be significantly harmed.
+If significant events, such as significant GvHD or chromosomal abnormality events, are observed with the administration of our or our licensees' product candidates, or if any of the product candidates is viewed as less safe or effective than autologous therapies, our ability to develop other allogeneic therapies may be significantly harmed.
+For example, all of the clinical trials of our strategic licensee, Allogene, were put on clinical hold due to an observation in Allogene's ALPHA2 trial.
+While that clinical hold has been resolved, we could be subject to clinical holds in the future due to any similar unexpected observations or as a result of adverse patient outcomes or other issues.

-Our therapeutic product candidates will require substantial additional clinical development, testing, and regulatory review and approval in multiple jurisdictions, substantial investment, implementation and scaling of our commercial manufacturing capabilities, and significant marketing efforts before we can generate any revenue from product sales.
+Our therapeutic product candidates will require substantial additional clinical and non-clinical development, testing, and regulatory review and approval in multiple jurisdictions, substantial investment, implementation and scaling of our commercial manufacturing capabilities, and significant marketing efforts before we can generate any revenue from product sales.
 Before obtaining regulatory approvals for the commercial sale of any product candidate, we must demonstrate, with substantial evidence gathered in well-controlled clinical trials and to the satisfaction regulatory authorities (including the FDA in the United States and the EMA in the EU) that the product candidate is safe and effective for use in each target indication.
 Following this extensive regulatory process, the manufacturing and marketing of our product candidates will be subject to extensive and rigorous review and regulation by numerous government authorities in the United States and in other countries where we intend to pursue commercialization.